 I believe it was Time Magazine (or was it Newsweek) that featured an article intended to patronize the Tea Party movement.
-Aside from spending most of the article attacking conservative personalities (later making specious points about conservative positions), the article featured pictures of people in tri-cornered with looks on their faces that conveyed the quasi-religious fanaticism with which such unevolved throwbacks regard the Constitution.
+Aside from spending most of the article attacking conservative personalities (later making specious points about conservative positions), the article featured pictures of people in tri-cornered hats with looks on their faces that conveyed the quasi-religious fanaticism with which such unevolved throwbacks supposedly regard the Constitution.

-For me, this was not without a certain irony, because the conservative position seems to be to regard the Constitution as a legally binding document, the words of which have particular meanings that don't change with the times.
+For me, this was not without a certain irony, because the conservative position seems to be to regard the Constitution as a legally binding contract, the words of which have particular meanings that don't change with the times.

 I will introduce here an analogy that is not intended to exalt liberalism nor to trivialize Christianity, but to highlight an aspect of the modern controversies over the Constitution.